 Made from clay and permanently hardened by heat they are finished with a extremely dense decorative glaze.

 Glass mosaics are uniquely beautiful and provide a stunning finish to any pool or spa interior.

 Available in a range of solid, translucent or shimmering blends glass mosaics are the ultimate choice for any high end swimming pool or spa.

-The most popular type of interior finish.
+The most popular type of interior finish for pools in Salt Lake City and the surrounding communities.
 It is the least expensive and is available in a range of colors: white, blue, green etc.

 Essentially it is made up of cement and crushed marble and whilst it is relatively cheap it can be prone to staining or cracking.